ibm-aws/openshift-cfn/selfmanaged-openshift/README.md

 You can select one of the two container storages while installing this Quickstart.

-Note: You also have the option to select NFS for Azure or EFS and EBS for AWS in which case there is no additional storage subscription required.

 ####	OpenShift Data Foundation (ODF) Subscription

 The [Red Hat OpenShift Data Foundation](https://www.redhat.com/en/technologies/cloud-computing/openshift-data-foundation) license is linked as a separate entitlement to your RedHat subscription.
 If you do not have a separate subscription for ODF, a 60-day trial version is installed.